henriquecastror/henriquecastror_md/content/slideslist/2020-11-19 RAC Open Science/index.md

 ---

-Click the button above to see the slides I used at the [9th Frum EcoInovar](http://ecoinovar.com.br/).
+Click the button above to see the slides I used at the [9th Fórum EcoInovar](http://ecoinovar.com.br/).

 Thank you for passing by!